 Exercise price Exercise price of options determined using the volume weighted average trading price of the common shares for the five-trading day period before the grant date.
 If the grant is made during a black-out period, the exercise price is determined using the volume weighted average trading price of the common shares for the five-trading day period following the last day of such black-out period.
 Term 10 years from the date of grant (subject to a shorter term for changes in employment status, as described below, or to an extension due to a black-out period).
 Vesting Option grants vest and become exercisable over a 5-year period, as to 20% of the grant on each anniversary of the date of grant.
-Total, individual and insider limits The aggregate number of common shares: reserved for issuance at any time to any one optionee shall not exceed 5% of the issued and outstanding common shares at such time; issued to any one insider and his/her associates under the Option Plan or any other proposed or established share compensation arrangement of the Corporation within any one-year period shall not exceed 5% of the issued and outstanding common shares; (i) issued to insiders and their associates under the Option Plan or any other proposed or established share compensation arrangement within any one-year period shall not exceed 5% of the issued and outstanding common shares; ui) issued to insiders and their associates under the Option Plan or any other proposed or established share compensation arrangement within any one-year period shall not exceed 5% of the issued and outstanding common shares and (ii) issuable to insiders and their associates at any time under the Option Plan or any other proposed or established share compensation arrangement shall not exceed 5% of the issued and outstanding common shares.
-Expiry of options Options expire on the earliest to occur of: the date on which the term of the options expires; 365 days from the date of the optionee's death; 90 days from the date of the optionee's disability or retirement; 30 days from the termination of the optionee's employment or term of office without cause; and the date on which of the optionee's employment or term of office is terminated for cause by the Corporation or voluntarily by the optionee.
-Transferability No option is assignable or transferable except by will or by the laws of succession and, during the lifetime of the optionee, only he or she may exercise any option.
-Change of control In the event of a change of control, the Board of Directors may provide for substitution or replacement options or may take any of the following actions: provide that any or all options shall terminate upon a change of control, provided that any such outstanding options that have vested shall remain exercisable until consummation of such change of control; make any outstanding option exercisable in full.
-Termination In the event the optionee's employment terminates without cause, vested options at the date of termination are exercisable for up to 30 days after the date of termination or until the option expiry date, whichever is earlier.
+Total, individual and insider limits The aggregate number of common shares: - reserved for issuance at any time to any one optionee shall not exceed 5% of the issued and outstanding common shares at such time;

+- issued to any one insider and his/her associates under the Option Plan or any other proposed or established share compensation arrangement of the Corporation within any one-year period shall not exceed 5% of the issued and outstanding common shares; - (i) issued to insiders and their associates under the Option Plan or any other proposed or established share compensation arrangement within any one-year period shall not exceed 5% of the issued and outstanding common shares and (ii) issuable to insiders and their associates at any time under the Option Plan or any other proposed or established share compensation arrangement shall not exceed 5% of the issued and outstanding common shares.

+Expiry of options

+Options expire on the earliest to occur of:

+- the date on which the term of the options expires; - 365 days from the date of the optionee's death or disability or, in the case of options granted to an eligible former employee(1) more than six (6) months prior to the date of death or disability, 60 months; - 36 months from the date of the optionee's retirement or, in the case of options granted to an eligible former employee(1) more than six (6) months prior to the date of retirement, 60 months; - 30 days from the termination of the optionee's employment or term of office without cause; and - the date on which of the optionee's employment or term of office is terminated for cause by the Corporation or voluntarily by the optionee.

+Transferability

+No option is assignable or transferable except by will or by the laws of succession and, during the lifetime of the optionee, only he or she may exercise any option.

+Change of control

+In the event of a change of control, the Board of Directors may provide for substitution or replacement options or may take any of the following actions:

+- provide that any or all options shall terminate upon a change of control, provided that any such outstanding options that have vested shall remain exercisable until consummation of such change of control: - make any outstanding option exercisable in full.

+Termination

+In the event the optionee's employment terminates without cause, vested options at the date of termination are exercisable for up to 30 days after the date of termination or until the option expiry date, whichever is earlier.
 Unvested options are cancelled on the date of termination.

 In the event the optionee's employment terminates for cause, options will be forfeited and cancelled on the date of termination.

+Amendments